NinaZumel/dark_tales_sleuth/content/pages/austin-philips.md

 [**The Murder at Silchester Post Office**](/austin-philips/murder-at-silchester-post-office/): Philips' fictional reconstruction of---and solution to---the still-unsolved real-life murder of George Fell at the Birkenhead Post Office in 1900.

+[**The Watching Gallery**](/austin-philips/the-watching-gallery/): An ambitious young postal employee spends Christmas Eve on the lookout for a pesky serial postal thief.

 </div>

 <p class="credit">